 - Unlike TCRs which are mentioned in chapter 2, the project has a permanent impact on the available capacity, - The project unfolds its effect on capacity for Timetable 2027.
 Subsequent Capacity Strategies will provide annual updates, - The projects have a significant size and are located on network segments relevant for international traffic, whereby each Infrastructure Manager evaluates the fulfillment of this criteria on its own, - About positive effects on capacity, projects labeled as "quantitative" are expected to allow a higher number of trains; projects labeled as "train characteristics" are expected to allow longer heavier or enhanced profile trains; projects labeled as "operational improvement" concern improvements in flexibility, marshalling and other. - About negative effects on capacity, projects labeled as "quantitative" have, as outcome, a lower number of trains; projects labeled as "train characteristics" have, as outcome, a reduction of train length, weight, or profile; projects labeled as "operational restrictions" have, as outcome, a performance reduction about flexibility, marshalling and other.

-In the maps at the end of the chapter, green bullets locate the projects that provide additional available capacity, red bullets locate the projects that provide reduced available capacity.
-They are linked to the IDs in the following tables.
+In the maps at the end of the chapter, green bullets locate the projects that provide available capacity, red bullets locate the projects that provide negative capacity.

-1.1 Additional Available Capacity
+Additional Available Capacity